parallelvirtualcluster/pvc-ansible/group_vars/default/README.md

 # PVC Ansible `group_vars`

+Use this "default" set of variables as a template for your own clusters.

 1. There should always be at least two (2) files here, with an optional third (3rd):

    * `base.yml`: Specifies basic cluster information.